valevo/SABIO/plan.md

 ### Uses Cases

-Broadly distinguish professionals (collection managers, curators, social & historical researchers) and end user (general public, museum or website visitors).
+We broadly distinguish *professionals* (collection managers, curators, social & historical researchers) and *end user* (general public, museum or website visitors).

  - professional is gathering examples of specific biases
  - professional seeks quantified characteristic
- - end user is
+ - end user is unsure about a certain case of language use
+ - end user requires context to a specific statement